-The Crimson Glory vine has leaves that resemble those of a grapevine and is often used for high greening because of its luxuriant growth and splendid autumn colouring.
+The Crimson Glory vine has leaves that resemble those of a grapevine and is often used for high greening because of its lush growth and striking colours in autumn.
 It is also suitable for pergola greening, foliage-covered walkways, fences, etc.., especially as it is less susceptible to mildew there (where the leaves are well aired).
 For facades that will be generally seen from a close distance, a creeper (thicket creeper, Virginia creeper) may be more suitable, because of its healthier leaves.
 If you prefer a simpler maintenance-program without the side effects that 'fruit' brings, then the grapeless wild grapevine is a better alternative (the presence of berries- grapes- usually attracts birds or wasps, etc..).

 Crimson Glory Vine.
 Latin: Vitis Coignetiae

-Tendril climber originally from Japan, Korea, and Sakhalin (Russia), introduced in Europe in the 1900s.
-Strong growth with an annual shoot growth of 2 - 5 metres and hanging/cascading growth, with a height up to 15 m and more.
+Tendril climber originally from Japan, Korea, and Sakhalin (Russia), introduced to Europe in the 1900s.
+Strong growth with an annual shoot growth of 2 - 5 metres and hanging / cascading growth, with a height up to 15 m and more.
 Large leaves, foliage from May to October.
-Magnificent and long-lasting purple-red autumn colouring.
+Magnificent and long-lasting crimson (red to red-purple) autumn leaves.
 Inconspicuous flowers, inedible fruits.
-Summer and winter pruning only as needed to slow down growth and prevent scrub.
-The Crimson Glory Vine is sometimes susceptible to powdery mildew, mainly on walls and facades where it is insufficiently aired.
+Summer and winter prune only as needed to slow down growth and prevent scrub.
+The crimson glory vine is sometimes susceptible to powdery mildew, mainly on walls and facades where it is insufficiently aired.